-ULC213 - Twentieth-Century Art
+ULC213 - Art au XXième siècle

 This course takes a close look at visual art of the 20th century in France- a period of incredible change and innovation in the artistic world.
 Students will first examine the origins of modern art at the end of the 19th century, before closely studying the key Avant-Garde movements of the pre-1945 era: cubism, dada and surrealism.